google/knative-gcp/docs/install/dataplane-service-account.md

 - **_Non-default scenario:_**

-  Using the Google Cloud Service Account `cre-pubsub` you just created and using [Option 1 (Recommended): Workload Identity](../install/authentication-mechanisms-gcp.md/#option-1-recommended-workload-identity) in
+  Using the Google Cloud Service Account `cre-dataplane` you just created and using [Option 1 (Recommended): Workload Identity](../install/authentication-mechanisms-gcp.md/#option-1-recommended-workload-identity) in
   [Authentication Mechanism for GCP](../install/authentication-mechanisms-gcp.md)